-Tripod is one of the most essential equipment.
+Tripod is one of the essential equipment.
 Since we are going to shoot long exposure shots, keeping the camera sturdy is important.
 Heavier the tripod the better, since any vibrations/shake can introduce blur in our images.
-Try to keep tripod away from people if venue is crowded as people tend to shake the tripod when they move around in excitement.
+Try to keep tripod away from people if the venue is crowded as people tend to shake the tripod when they move around in excitement.

 All you need is a camera which has manual exposure/aperture control.
 Most DSLRs in today’s market have full manual control.
 Even some P&S and Mega Zoom cameras have fireworks photography or long exposure modes.
 These can also be used to click fireworks.

-A Wide angle lens is definitely a better bet to click fireworks.
+A Wide Angle lens is definitely a better bet to click fireworks.
 Wider angle helps us in including fireworks and other subjects in frame easily.
 I normally use 14mm to 24mm range for shooting fireworks.

-We are not sure about the time firework will take to go up and blast (take up the umbrella type shape) Its best to set the camera in BULB mode.
+We are not sure about the time firework will take to go up and blast (take up the umbrella type shape) It’s best to set the camera in BULB mode.
 Most of the DSLR have this options.
 In Nikon, if we go past 30″ exposure in Manual mode, we get the BULB mode.
 Normally the exposure duration may range between 3 sec to 15 sec to include sufficient fireworks.
-We may try longer exposure as well to include more number of fireworks, just make sure it doesn’t make our image over exposed.
+We may try longer exposure as well to include number of fireworks, just make sure it doesn’t make our image over exposed.

 Fireworks are very brightly lit as compared to surroundings, so we want to restrict the amount of light reaching camera sensor.
 And fireworks are also happening far from us, we need to have a greater depth of field.
 I would suggest to start with f/8 to f/11 and review first images.
 If they are over/under exposed try to go higher or lower as required.
-In recent firework show I saw I got good shots at f/13 to f/18 so we may need to try multiple settings to get the most optimum image.
+In recent firework show, I saw I got good shots at f/13 to f/18 so we may need to try multiple settings to get the most optimum image.

 This is important.
-As we will be photographing in night, we might be tempted to try higher ISO.
+As we will be photographing in the night, we might be tempted to try higher ISO.
 Remember Fireworks are brightly lit as compared to other objects.
 So I would suggest to keep it pretty low.
-Low end DSLRs are pretty good in introducing noise at higher ISO.
+Low-end DSLRs are pretty good in introducing noise at higher ISO.
 So I would suggest to keep it between 100 – 1600.
 With higher end DSLRs, ISO as high as 3200 would be okay to use.

-Its better to keep this feature OFF as we are using a tripod.
+It’s better to keep this feature OFF as we are using a tripod.
 This feature is very useful mainly when taking photos handheld where shake is unavoidable.

-If your camera has a LCD screen, turn it ON.
-Zoom in image on LCD to maximum possible.
+If your camera has an LCD screen, turn it ON.
+Zoom in the image on LCD to maximum possible.
 Put camera in Manual focus and focus on any distant light (more than 20 meters away), Now just stick a small masking tape on the focus ring so that you don’t move it by mistake, or mark a small line with permanent marker so that you can use the infinity focus whenever you want in future as well.

-Last year, I reached my planned spot at 8:30PM for photographing fireworks at new year midnight.
-I was not able to pitch my tripod at first row as it was all occupied and hence had to settle for second row.
+Last year, I reached my planned spot at 8:30 PM for photographing fireworks at new year midnight.
+I was not able to pitch my tripod at first row as it was all occupied and hence had to settle for the second row.
 I had to pay the price by zooming in due to people popping up in my frame and not being able to compose the shots as I wanted.

 If you want to know best places to watch and shoot fireworks in Singapore, check this post(link opens in new tab)